-Silver-plated brass hilt.
-Three-branch guard forming a medallion shell, adorned with the Great Arms of France.
-The knuckle guard is shaped like a palmette decorated with a fleur-de-lis, bearing the marking "Versailles" and hallmarked below with a "B" surmounted by a star of the controller P. BICK (December 1813 - September 1818) and the stamp "C" surmounted by a star of the director Châteaubrun.
-Below the medallion, the guard forms a palmette to support it, and the two guard branches surrounding it are each topped with a fleuron.
-Short-tailed pommel.
-Grip in wood covered with gray shagreen and copper filigree.
-Straight blade with double grooves and a point in line with the back.
-Hallmarked at the base of the blade with a "B" in an oval topped with a star of the inspector E.L BORSON (August 1814 - September 1816), a "B" in a circle surrounded by a laurel wreath corresponding to the 1st class controller J.G.
+The straight blade has a double groove and a point in line with the back.
+It is stamped at the base with a "B" in an oval surmounted by a star of the inspector E.L BORSON (August 1814 - September 1816), a "B" in a circle surrounded by a laurel wreath corresponding to the 1st class controller J.G.
 BICK (1812 - May 1815), and an "L" in a circle corresponding to the reviser F.L.
 LOBSTEIN, reviser (1813 to July 1821).
-Back of the blade engraved "Manufactured at Klingenthal November 1814".
-Blade length 95 cm.
-Scarlet wool cravat.
+The back of the blade is engraved with "Manufactured by Klingenthal November 1814."
+Blade length: 95 cm.
+Scarlet wool tie.

-BELT PLATE, Restoration period.
-Rectangular plate with cut edges in silver-plated brass (H 7.4 cm, width 8.5 cm with its curvature, 7.5 cm without its curvature) riveted at the center with a large silver-plated brass fleur-de-lis (H 5.8 cm, width 4.4 cm).
+Rectangular-shaped plate with cut edges in silver-plated brass (H 7.4 cm, width 8.5 cm with its curvature, 7.5 cm without its curvature), with a large silver-plated fleur-de-lis riveted at the center (H 5.8 cm, width 4.4 cm).
 Buckle with two prongs and a rear hook.

 France.